uber/cadence/docs/03_goclient/15_sessions.md

 # Sessions

-The session framework provides a straight-forward interface for scheduling multiple activities on a single worker without having users manually specify the task list name.
+The session framework provides a straight-forward interface for scheduling multiple activities on a single worker without requiring you to manually specify the task list name.
 It also includes features like **concurrent session limitation** and **worker failure detection**.

 ## Use Cases

-- **File Processing**: User may want to implement a workflow that can download a file, process it and then upload the modified version.
+- **File Processing**: You may want to implement a workflow that can download a file, process it and then upload the modified version.
 If these three steps are implemented as three different activities, all of them should be executed by the same worker.
-This is a perfect use case of the session framework.

-- **Machine Learning Model Training**: Similar to file processing, training a machine learning model also involves three stages: download the data set, optimize the model and upload the trained parameter.
-However, as each model may consume a large amount of GPU memory, the number of concurrent models being trained should be limited.
-If the training of each model is implemented as a session, this requirement can easily be achieved by using the concurrent session limitation feature.
+- **Machine Learning Model Training**: Training a machine learning model typically involves three stages: download the data set, optimize the model, and upload the trained parameter.
+Since the models may consume a large amount of resources (GPU memory for example), the number of models processed on a host needs to be limited.

 ## Basic Usage

 Before using the session framework to write your workflow code, your worker needs to be configured to process sessions.
 To do that, set the `EnableSessionWorker` field of `worker.Options` to `true` when starting your worker.

 The most important APIs provided by the session framework are `workflow.CreateSession()` and `workflow.CompleteSession()`.
-The basic idea is that all the activities executed within a session will be processed by the same worker and these two APIs allow users to create new sessions and close them after all activities finish execution.
+The basic idea is that all the activities executed within a session will be processed by the same worker and these two APIs allow you to create new sessions and close them after all activities finish execution.

 Heres a more detailed description of these two APIs:
 ```go